tcarland/mysql-ansible/README.md

 mysql_repl_password: 'myreplpw'
 ```

+# Clients group and version tags

 The inventory also supports a `clients` group for installing just the
 mysql client libraries and the MySQL JDBC Connector.
 The wrapper
 script `mysql-client-install.sh` runs the install yaml with the
-supported `client` tag to limit the playbook run to client only install.
+supported `client5` tag to limit the playbook run as client install only.

+The *server5* and *client5* tags specifically refer to and install MySQL
+verion 5.7.x and is the default for an install.

 Note that the client role installs a specific version of the MySQL Java
 Connector manually.
 First, not all versions of the mysql connector are equal
-and there are absolutely compatibility issues with different versions.
+and there are certainly compatibility issues with different versions.
 The
 version chosen (currently 5.1.46) has been tested with a large number of
 environments and works well with both older MySQL 5.5 and the currently
 deploying MySQL 5.7.
 The latter is the preferred version of MySQL most